Primitive recursive function: Computer language definition

 An example of a primitive recursive programming language is one that contains basic arithmetic operators (e.g. + and −, or ADD and SUBTRACT), conditionals and comparison (IF-THEN, EQUALS, LESS-THAN), and bounded loops, such as the basic for loop, where there is a known or calculable upper bound to all loops (FOR i FROM 1 TO n, with neither i nor n modifiable by the loop body).
 No control structures of greater generality, such as while loops or IF-THEN plus GOTO, are admitted in a primitive recursive language.

 The LOOP language, introduced in a 1967 paper by Albert R. Meyer and Dennis M. Ritchie, is such a language.
 Its computing power coincides with the primitive recursive functions.
 A variant of the LOOP language is Douglas Hofstadter's BlooP in Gödel, Escher, Bach.
 Adding unbounded loops (WHILE, GOTO) makes the language general recursive and Turing-complete, as are all real-world computer programming languages.

 The definition of primitive recursive functions implies that their computation halts on every input (after a finite number of steps).
-On the other hand, the halting problem is undecidable for general recursive functions, even if they are total.
-That is, there are programs that halt on every input, but for which this can not be verified by an algorithm.
+On the other hand, the halting problem is undecidable for general recursive functions.